OnosenAziegbe/OnosenAziegbe/README.md

 Hey 👋  📫
 I'm a third year software engineering major and business entrepreneurship minor student at Ontario Tech University Canada.
 I am interested in cloud computing 👀, currently in an intro to AI course, you can find me at hackathons, leadership positions or sleeping.
 Please message me to connect 🌱💞️

-I'm currently working on broadening my programming intelligence to be able to implement my ideas!

 <!---